-- > Most of them are abjectly poor.
-The rest are near-poor. - > Nearly all are enrolled in publicly financed health care programs (Medi-Cal and the SSA poverty guidelines need the level of care that only Medi-Cal can provide.
+- Most of them are abjectly poor.
+The rest are near-poor. - Nearly all are enrolled in publicly financed health care programs (Medi-Cal and Medicare). - Many disabled Californians who do not have public insurance because they do not meet the SSA poverty guidelines need the level of care that only Medi-Cal can provide. - Many of these individuals face significant barriers to employment.